Study suggests depression is risk factor for Alzheimer’s

 Alzheimer’s is most widely known for its primary symptoms – difficulty retaining memories, trouble thinking clearly and changes in behavior.
 But researchers have long known that depression is also common in people with this form of dementia.
-While the exact nature of the link between depression and Alzheimer’s remains unclear, a new study brings researchers one step closer to discovering just how the two work together, suggesting that depression is a risk factor for Alzheimer’s.
+While the exact nature of the link between depression and dementia remains unclear, a new study brings researchers one step closer to discovering just how the two work together, suggesting that depression is a risk factor for Alzheimer’s.

-The science community has continued to uncover new illnesses associated to Alzheimer’s disease, and there has been much research into the link between Alzheimer’s and depression.
+The science community has continued to uncover new illnesses associated to Alzheimer’s disease, and there has been much research into the link between depression and dementia.
 For example, a September 2011 study published in the Archives of General Psychiatry found that late-life depression is associated with an increased risk of dementia, but researchers noted that additional research was needed to figure out how this link works, specifically which direction the relationship moves – whether dementia spurs depression or if depression brings on dementia.

 Recent study findings